These photos show who is (and isn't) included in the Taliban's Afghanistan

 Some women are still working, while others are not.
 Muzhda Noor says that one year ago she was a university dean overseeing 19 male professors.
 After the takeover, a new chancellor ordered new restrictions on women, and told Noor she should no longer attend faculty meetings with men.
 She sought a transfer but eventually was dismissed from the university.

 The political opposition has no formal space of its own.
 Gulalai Mohammadi was a member of the Afghan parliament that the Taliban declared defunct.
-She says she's now at home, with no way to exercise a cause she supported in the assembly — women's rights.
+She says she's now at home, with no way to support a cause that she advanced in the assembly—women's rights.

 A former president, Hamid Karzai, remains in Kabul and is able to speak freely, as in a recent NPR interview, but has not been allowed to leave Afghanistan.